Portable-Network-Archive-Specification

 Encryption method

 The encryption method is recorded.
-0 is not encryption 1 is AES 2 is Camellia
+0 is not encryption 1 is AES (Rijndael) 2 is Camellia

 When this field value is 0, PHSF chunk is not required.